-We noted the interim chief financial officer has access to the entirety of the accounting function.
-Proper internal control would have the receipt and posting of cash receipts, preparation of checks, authorization of wire transfers, and the reconciliation of accounting records performed by different individuals.
+We noted the Vice President of Finance and Accounting/CFO has access to the entirety of the accounting function.
+Proper internal control would have the receipt and posting of cash receipts, preparation of checks, authorization of wire transfers, approval of payroll reports, and the reconciliation of accounting records performed by different individuals.
 The Agency does employ mitigating controls to address some of these segregation of duties issues.
 As the Agency continues to grow and additional employees are added, we recommend management evaluate these duties and segregate abilities where possible.